Menu

 • Sores in the mouth

-There are multiple ways and medications that doctors use to mitigate complications and relieve the side effects of chemotherapy.
-Talk to your physician to learn about different options based on your specific case.
-However, the side effects usually wear off once the treatment cycle is complete.
+Doctors and mesothelioma specialists use multiple methods and medications to mitigate complications and relieve the side effects of chemotherapy.
+Talk to your physician about different options based on your specific case.
+However, the side effects usually wear off after the treatment cycle.

 Anti-Angiogenesis Therapy